stinsan/CS-4413-Algorithm-Analysis/Book Notes/Chapter 15.md

 A simple inspection of the nested loop structure of Matrix-Chain-Order yields a running time of O(_n<sup>3</sup>_); there is a triple-nested for-loop.
 Additionally, the procedure takes Θ(_n<sup>2</sup>_) space to store the _m_ and _s_ tables.

+### The rest of the chapter was not covered in lecture.